 June also hosts the famous Inti Raymi festival every June 24th.
 The festival is a famous Inca tradition, where Cusco honors the son with a large number of festivities and events.
 The sun was an essential part of the Inca’s religion.
 “Mother Earth” (Pacha Mama) and the sun represented the essential parts of life within the Inca culture.

 When should you visit and trek Machu Picchu?

 Early planning to select the activities you will include during your visit to Machu Picchu is very important.
-Not only because there are limited passes allow each day for sale, but also, you want to gain access to Huayna Picchu, the mountain behind Machu Picchu.
-If passes are not available for Huayna Picchu, you can get passes for Machu Picchu mountain.
+Not only because there are limited passes allow each day for sale, but also, you want to gain access to Huayna Picchu, the mountain behind the citadel.
+If passes are not available, you can get passes for Machu Picchu mountain.